mmazzanti/PMT-counter/README.md

 ⚠️ **WARNING**: <span style="background-color: #f4ba6880" >The RP2040 is powered from its usb connector AND through the board.
 To reset the microcontroller disconnect both powers or use the switch SW2.</span>

 ### Heating
-Due to the high speed of the MC100EP016A counter the board reaches temperatures of $\approx 55\degree\rm{C}$ in a environment of $\approx 25\degree\rm{C}$ without any significant airflow.
+Due to the high speed of the MC100EP016A counter the board reaches temperatures of $\approx$ 55 ℃ in a environment of $\approx$ 25 ℃ without any significant airflow.
 This value is inside the maximum operating temperature of the MC100EP016A, however an additional fan can be used and mounted on top of the board, especially if using it in an warm enclosed space (eg power rack).

 ### External RST
 A switch SW1 allows for switching between external and internal reset signals.
 Reset signals are sent to the MC100EP016A counter to restart the counting from 0.
 Usually the RP2040 takes care of this and resets the counter at the end of each counting cycle.